f5devcentral/f5-big-iq-lab/docs/class6/module2/module2.rst

 .. note::

 	 When you discover a BIG-IP device, BIG-IQ Centralized Management imports its SSL certificates properties (metadata), but not the actual SSL certificates and key pairs.
     These certificates display as Unmanaged on the BIG-IQ Certificates & Keys screen.
-    This allows you to monitor each SSL certificate's expiration date from BIG-IQ, without having to log on directly to the BIG-IP device.
+    This allows you to monitor each SSL certificate\'s expiration date from BIG-IQ, without having to log on directly to the BIG-IP device.

 Convert an unmanaged SSL key certificate and key pair to managed so you can centrally manage it from BIG-IQ Centralized Management.
 This saves